 Less than 200 miles from our last stop in Bisbee, Silver City is another quaint and quirky locale.
 Originally an Apache camp, Silver (as the locals call it) mushroomed into a mining town with the discovery of silver ore in the 1870s.
-It’s still a mining town (copper, now) and retains its rough-around-the-edges Western frontier atmosphere—but an influx of artists, musicians, and restaurateurs over the past several decades has brought an interesting mix of art galleries, music events, and creative restaurants to town.
+It’s still a mining town (copper, now) and retains its rough-around-the-edges Western frontier atmosphere.
+An influx of artists, musicians, and restaurateurs over the past several decades has brought an interesting mix of art galleries, music events, and creative restaurants to town.

 Just as much fun was watching the audience dancing and partying to the music.
 Check out the guy in the orange Harley t-shirt when he REALLY gets grooving:

 The Dragonfly Trail

 The petroglyphs were the work of the Mimbres, native peoples who inhabited southwestern New Mexico from A.D.
 1000 to A.D.
 1250.
 No one knows for certain the meaning of the dragonfly petroglyphs—perhaps they were symbolic of nearby water.
 We certainly saw an abundance of the little flying jewels near the creek while we were hiking and searching for rock art.

 About The RV Park

 We stayed at Rose Valley RV Ranch, a former dairy farm with spacious sites, private cedar fenced patios, and rustic western décor (windmill, antique farm implements, etc.).
-It’s quiet and dark (just the way we like it), and just a couple of miles from downtown.
+It’s quiet and dark and just a couple of miles from downtown.
 They accept a combination of Passport America and Good Sam, which brought the rates to about $20 a night for our three-night stay.